RajdeepKonwar/stockast/README.md

 ```

 ### General info
-* The file "data.csv" contains the original stock-price returns taken from the market.
-* The file "ml_data.csv" contains the machine-learning predicted stock-price values for the 3 hours.
+* The file "ml_data.csv" contains the stock-price values for the 3 hours.
 * The file "opt.csv" contains the output (most likely outcome) price-vector from our code.
 * The script "profiling.sh" runs the parallel code from 1 to maximum number of threads and displays walltimes for each while suppressing any plots (i.e. ./stockast 0 option)
 * To use the script, type